DatavenueLiveObjects/LiveObjects_SDK_for_Arduino/5_Command_with_arguments/README.md

-# LiveObjects device commands with arguments
+# Live Objects device commands with arguments

-the Commands can be used to trigger actions on the device.
+Commands can be used to trigger actions on the device.
 Additionally when creating the command on Live Objects, you can add some arguments which will be handled by device.

 ![diagram](img/command_with_args.png)